-Financial abuse is a form of coercive control and occurs when a loved one, a family member, friend or a carer uses money, assets or income to control another person and their decisions.
-Their behaviour may include:
+Financial abuse is a form of coercive control and occurs when a loved one, a family member, friend or carer uses money, assets, or income to control another person and their decisions.

 controlling access to finances such as cash, bank accounts, benefits or pensions, including controlling access to internet banking

 refusing to contribute financially to the relationship or joint family expenses